open-mmlab/mmpose/docs/en/migration.md

 The data format of bbox is in `xyxy` instead of `xywh`, which is consistent with the format used in MMDetection.

-If your data is originally stored in COCO format, then you can use our implementation directly.
+If your data is originally organized in COCO format, then you can use our implementation directly.

-If not, you need to define the key point information of the data (key point order, skeleton information, weights, sigmas of annotation information) in the`$MMPOSE/configs/_base_/datasets`.
+If not, you need to define the keypoint information of the data (keypoint order, skeleton information, weights, sigmas of annotation) in `$MMPOSE/configs/_base_/datasets`.

-For the conversion between different bbox formats, we also provide many useful utils, such as `bbox_xyxy2xywh`, `bbox_xywh2xyxy`, `bbox_xyxy2cs`, etc., defined in `$MMPOSE/mmpose/structures/bbox/transforms.py`, which can help you to convert your own data formats.
+For the conversion between different bbox formats, we also provide many useful utils, such as `bbox_xyxy2xywh`, `bbox_xywh2xyxy`, `bbox_xyxy2cs`, etc., defined in `$MMPOSE/mmpose/structures/bbox/transforms.py`, which can help you to convert your own data format.

 Take the MPII dataset (`$MMPOSE/configs/_base_/datasets/mpii.py`) as an example.
+Here is its dataset information:

 ```Python
 dataset_info = dict(